-SAMPLE CRITERIA AND SCORING FOR CANDIDATES FOR JRST EDITORSHIP each person would give her/his appraisal independently.
+The Search Committee Chair will distribute applications to the committee members with the criteria upon which the committee had agreed.
+Each committee member sends her/his comments only to the Chair, so each person would give her/his appraisal independently.
 Once all evaluations were submitted, the Chair summarizes the results in a series of tables, one for each applicant, with the scores and text from each committee member for each of the seven criteria.